aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 })
 ```

 When using provisioned billing, you must also specify `readCapacity` and `writeCapacity`.
 You can choose to configure `readCapacity` with fixed capacity or autoscaled capacity, but `writeCapacity` can only be configured with autoscaled capacity.
-The following example shows how to configure an instance of the `TableV2` construct with provisioned billing:
+The following example shows how to configure `TableV2` with provisioned billing:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {